lyndsey-ferguson/fastlane-plugin-test_center/README.md

 ### multi_scan 🎉

-Use `:multi_scan` intead of `:scan` to improve the usefulness of iOS test results, inspect partial results periodically during a test run, and provide better results reporting.
+Use `:multi_scan` intead of `:scan` to improve the usefulness of iOS test results, reduce test run time, inspect partial results periodically during a test run, and provide better results reporting.

 #### Improving Usefulness